Cyber-Syntax/WallpaperChanger/README.md

 # How to use
 - Clone the repository
     - `git clone https://github.com/Cyber-Syntax/WallpaperChanger.git`
+- Make it executable
+    - `chmod +x main.py`
 - Run the script using
     -`python main.py`
+- Setup autostart according to your desktop environment

 - Change the folder path in main.py
     - Firstly, you need to change the path of the folder where your wallpapers are stored.